python/cpython/Doc/howto/logging-cookbook.rst

 Sometimes you want to let a log file grow to a certain size, then open a new file and log to that.
-You may want to keep a certain number of these files, and when that many files have been created, rotate the files so that the number of files and the size of the files both remin bounded.
+You may want to keep a certain number of these files, and when that many files have been created, rotate the files so that the number of files and the size of the files both remain bounded.
 For this usage pattern, the logging package provides a :class:`RotatingFileHandler`::

    import glob